FLY FISHING ROD ASSEMBLY

 - If you must store either a damp fly rod or damp bag, remember to remove them from the case and allow them to dry as soon as you can.

+To prolong the life of your fly fishing tackle, you need to store it properly.
 Keep both the fly rod and fly reel in a cool, dry, dark place away from sunlight when possible.
 Be sure you do not seal either the rod or reel case tightly during long storages.
 When storing your fly reel and fly line for a few months, it's best to remove the line from the reel, clean it and store it in large, loose coils to extend its life.
 Fly lines have soft, flexible coatings or finishes that will deform if left tight on a fly reel for long periods.

-Courtesy of Fly Fisherman Magazine
+Courtesy of Fly Fisherman Magazine.

 Learn how to tie flies specific to the type of fish you want to catch in our next section.